-Streamer fishing is a little harder for new anglers since it requires good casting and good distance with larger flies.
+Streamer fishing is a little harder for new anglers since it requires good casting and a good distance with larger flies.

 Streamer fishing can be used on just about any fish.
-I used them a lot for trout, salmon, steelhead, bass, pike and musky.
+I used them a lot for trout, salmon, steelhead, bass, pike, and musky.

 Most anglers fishing lakes and saltwater will use variations of streamer fishing and streamer flies suitable to their target species..